Admission as a Barrister and Solicitor to the High Court of NZ

 Certificate of Completion

-Once you have completed profs and received your completion certificate from IPLS, you need to apply to the New Zealand Council of Legal Education for a Certificate of Completion.
+Once you have completed profs and received your completion letter from IPLS, you need to apply to the New Zealand Council of Legal Education for a Certificate of Completion.

 Download the appropriate application form (for New Zealand Law Graduates or Overseas Law Graduates and Practitioners) to see what documentation you need to submit to the Council of Legal Education in your application.